REDRADAR

 Automated decision-making.
 We do not make decisions producing legal or similarly significant effects on you based solely on automated processing.

-This section applies to individuals who are residents of US states whose comprehensive consumer privacy laws apply to RedRadar or EPCYBER, including (as applicable) California, Colorado, Connecticut, Delaware, Iowa, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Texas, Utah, and Virginia.
+This section applies to individuals who are residents of US states whose comprehensive consumer privacy laws apply to RedRadar, including (as applicable) California, Colorado, Connecticut, Delaware, Iowa, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Texas, Utah, and Virginia.

 Categories of personal information we collect.
 As described in Section 3.
 In the categories used by the California Consumer Privacy Act: